cayleygraph/cayley/docs/Quickstart-As-Application.md

 You can repeat the `--db` and `--dbpath` flags from here forward instead of the config flag, but let's assume you created `cayley.cfg.overview`

+Note: when you specify parameters in the config file the config flags (command line arguments) are ignored.

 ### Load Data Into A Graph

-First we load the data.
+After the database is initialized we load the data.

 ```bash
 ./cayley load --config=cayley.cfg.overview --quads=data/testdata.nq